What is Website Translation?

 - Communication and trust elements: Local phone numbers, addresses, in-language customer support, legal notices and security banners are all key to earning trust from local customers.
 It also helps equip in-market sales and marketing teams with information needed to serve your customers.

-- Navigation and discovery: It’s critical that users can select the language they need, and immediately start interacting with your site in an authentic way.
+- Navigation and discovery: It’s critical that users can find and select the language they need on your website to seamlessly start interacting with your company.

 How to Translate Your Website

 Translating and localizing your website is fundamentally a technology issue, requiring automation and software to manage numerous workflows and processes.
-In general, there are three different technologies that can be used to handle these workflows:
+There are three different technologies that can be used to handle these workflows:

 Using a Translation Proxy for Website Translation

-With the proxy localization approach to website translation, technologies are used to leverage the content and structured code of your flagship website.
+The proxy localization method translates your main website by using its content and structured code.
 This makes it easy to translate, deploy and operate multilingual versions.
-This approach can be fully turn-key, meaning it requires little to no customer-side effort to launch or maintain localized websites or manage workflows.
+This method is very easy, meaning customers don’t have to do much to start or maintain localized websites or manage workflows.

 A proxy-based system is layered on top of your website to dynamically translate content in real time so that end users worldwide can view your website in their local language.
-Essentially, it’s like a mirror is being held up to your site, and the reflections are fully translated versions.
-Proxies are intermediary servers that retrieve content from your server (also known as a client server), translate it in real-time either through machine translation or by taking from a set of previously approved translations, and then display the translated content to end users on your website.
+It retrieves content from your server (also known as a client server), translates it in real-time, then displays the translated content to end users on your website.

 Since localized sites are built from your flagship site’s content and code, the user experience and functionality is consistent across all sites.
 This continuity also ensures that new content is swiftly—and automatically—detected, translated and published.